bradleywright/intranation.com/_posts/2008-09-28-using-nginx-reverse-proxy.md

 We assume several things for this article:

-* You’re comfortable with a command line;
+* You're comfortable with a command line;
-* You’re using Ubuntu or Debian (I use `apt-get` quite a lot);
+* You're using Ubuntu or Debian (I use `apt-get` quite a lot);
 * You have `sudo` access to a server; and
-* You’re already serving Django or similar on Apache and just want to replace the static/front-end.
+* You're already serving Django or similar on Apache and just want to replace the static/front-end.

 ## First server

-Firstly you’ll need the basic tools to install Nginx:
+Firstly you'll need the basic tools to install Nginx:

 {% highlight console %}
 sudo apt-get install libpcre3 libpcre3-dev libpcrecpp0 \
 libssl-dev zlib1g-dev make
 {% endhighlight %}

-What we’re installing here is the minimum amount of tools needed to run GZip and URL re–writing with Nginx.
+What we're installing here is the minimum amount of tools needed to run GZip and URL re-writing with Nginx.

 ### Get Nginx

-At the time of writing, the latest stable version of Nginx was 0.6.32, so let’s get that.
-Note that we need full source code as the version that ships with Ubuntu and Debian is 0.5.3 or similar, which doesn’t have URL rewriting or GZip compression (both of which I really want).
+At the time of writing, the latest stable version of Nginx was 0.6.32, so let's get that.
+Note that we need full source code as the version that ships with Ubuntu and Debian is 0.5.3 or similar, which doesn't have URL rewriting or GZip compression (both of which I really want).

 {% highlight console %}